RichardGallo-MS/windows-itpro-docs/windows/deployment/update/update-compliance-using.md

 - Provides all of the above data in [Log Analytics](#using-log-analytics), which affords additional querying and export capabilities.

 ## The Update Compliance tile
-After Update Compliance has successfully been [added to your Azure subscription](update-compliance-get-started.md#add-update-compliance-to-your-azure-subscription), you'll see this tile:
+After Update Compliance has successfully been [added to your Azure subscription](update-compliance-get-started.md#add-update-compliance-to-your-azure-subscription), in the Azue portal, you'll see this tile, located in the LogSpace you created in LogAnalytics, under the General section in Workspace summary:

 ![Update Compliance tile no data.](images/UC_tile_assessing.png)